EvgeniyPatlan/sorting-library/README.md

 - `Makefile`: A Makefile for building the C++ library and running the tests.
 - `include/catch.hpp`: Single header file for the Catch2 testing framework.

+## Features

+- Efficient sorting algorithms implemented in C++.
+- Python bindings via [pybind11](https://github.com/pybind/pybind11) for seamless integration.
+- Packaging support for Debian and RPM-based distributions.
+- Automated build script for package creation.

 ## Prerequisites

+Ensure the following dependencies are installed on your system:

 - **Python 3**: Required for building Python bindings and running Python tests.
 - **Python Development Headers**: Required for building Python bindings (`Python.h` is included here).